Tyler Buchner

-Tyler Buchner is an American football quarterback for the Notre Dame Fighting Irish.
+Tyler Buchner (born November 7, 2002) is an American multi-sport athlete who plays quarterback for the Notre Dame Fighting Irish football team and midfielder for the Notre Dame Fighting Irish lacrosse team.
+He previously played college football for the Alabama Crimson Tide.

 High school career

-Buchner attended The Bishop's School in La Jolla, California before transferring to Helix High School in La Mesa, California for his senior year.
-He did not play football his senior year in 2020 due to the Covid-19 pandemic.
+Buchner attended The Bishop's School in La Jolla, California, before transferring to Helix High School in La Mesa, California, for his senior year.
+He did not play football his senior year in 2020 due to the COVID-19 pandemic.
 As a junior in 2019, Buchner passed for 4,474 yards with 53 passing touchdowns and 1,610 rushing yards and 28 rushing touchdowns.
-He committed to the University of Notre Dame to play college football.
+He committed to the University of Notre Dame to play college football over offers from Alabama, TCU, Georgia, USC, and Michigan, among others.

 College career

+Notre Dame

-Buchner spent his first year at Notre Dame in 2021 as a backup to Jack Coan.
+Buchner spent his first year at Notre Dame in 2021 as a backup to quarterback Jack Coan.
 He appeared in 10 games, completing 21 of 35 passes for 298 yards with three touchdowns and three interceptions.
 He also rushed for 336 yards and three touchdowns.
 Buchner competed with Drew Pyne to take over as the team's starting quarterback in 2022.
-He injured his shoulder during Notre Dame's loss to Marshall on September 10, 2022 and missed the remainder of the 2022 regular season.
+During his second game as starter, he injured his shoulder during Notre Dame's loss to Marshall on September 10, 2022, and missed the remainder of the 2022 regular season.
 He returned to the field for Notre Dame's victory against South Carolina in the 2022 Gator Bowl.